jacek-mulawka/Czolgi-z-Eris-Kallisti-Dyskordia/README.md

 Projectile motion formulas based on: https://www.omnicalculator.com/physics/projectile-motion

-Formulas for the current value of x and y based on: https://blog.myrank.co.in/projectile-motion-2/
+Formulas for the current value of x and y of the projectile based on: https://blog.myrank.co.in/projectile-motion-2/